 Despite continued and sometimes unsettling M&A activity in the industry, the fundamental mission of healthcare has not changed.

-Merger, acquisition, and partnership (M&A) activity within the healthcare industry shows no sign of diminishing, with nearly all indicators pointing to continued consolidation, according to a 2019 HealthLeaders Mergers, Acquisitions, and Partnerships Survey.
+Merger, acquisition, and partnership (M&A) activity within the healthcare industry shows no sign of diminishing, with nearly all indicators pointing to continued consolidation, according to a 2019 HealthLeaders Mergers, Acquisitions, and Partnerships Intelligence Report.
 The fundamental need for greater scale, geographic coverage, and increased integration remains unchanged for providers, and this will sustain M&A activity for years to come.

 Evidence of the M&A trend's resiliency is found throughout the HealthLeaders survey.
 For example, 91% of respondents expect their organizations' M&A activity to increase (68%) or remain the same (23%) within the next three years, an indication of the trend's depth.
 Note that only 1% of respondents expect this activity to decrease.